 To submit reports, requests, and to view your grant award, refer to the On-line Grants Management System (OGMS) at our website: ogms.dcjs.virginia.gov.
-In order to use this web-based system, if you have not previously done so, you must register in OGMS.
+In order to use this webbased system, if you have not previously done so, you must register in OGMS.

 - FINANCIAL REPORTS & REIMBURSEMENTS (Claims) OGMS Detail of Expenditure/ Reimbursement forms are due within 45 days after the end of the grant period.
 If the due date falls on a weekend or non-business day, the report is due on the next business day.
+For financial questions, contact Joseph Thompson at (804) 225-2782 or via email at joseph.thompson@dcjs.virginia.gov. - .PROGRESS (Status) REPORTS for this grant program are due within 15 days after the end of each calendar quarter and must be approved by your DCJS Grant Monitor.
+Please reference #40 above for further information. - BUDGET (Contract) AMENDMENTS may be submitted for consideration through OGMS.
+Please review your Special Conditions carefully to determine the requirements and procedures for amending budgets.
+For budget amendment questions, contact your assigned Grant Monitor.

-For financial questions, contact DeAndrea Williams at (804) 371-5380 or via email at Deandrea.Williams@dcjs.virginia.gov. - BUDGET (Contract) AMENDMENTS please refer to #34 above.
-For budget amendment questions, contact your assigned Grant Monitor. - GRANT CLOSEOUT: The subgrantee has up to 45 days from the end of the award period to liquidate any unpaid obligations and submit a final financial report.
+GRANT CLOSEOUT: The subgrantee has up to 45 days from the end of the award period to liquidate any unpaid obligations and submit a final financial report.
 The liquidation period exists to allow projects time to receive final invoices and make final payments -- no new obligations may be incurred during this period.
-Closeout questions should be directed to Andrew Wooldridge (804) 225-1863 or via email Andrew.Wooldridge@dcjs.virginia.gov
+Closeout questions should be directed to Joseph Thompson (804) 225-2782 or via email at joseph.thompson@dcjs.virginia.gov